Steganography tools: Carrier

 It is a cryptographic requirement that the carrier (e.g. photo) is original, not a copy of something publicly available (e.g., downloaded).
 This is because the publicly available source data could be compared against the version with a hidden message embedded.

 There is a weaker requirement that the embedded message not change the carrier's statistics (or other metrics) such that the presence of a message is detectable.
 For instance, if the least-significant-bits of the red camera-pixel channel of an image has a Gaussian distribution given a constant colored field, simple image steganography which produces a random distribution of these bits could allow discrimination of stego images from unchanged ones.

-The sheer volume of modern (ca 2014) and inane high-bandwidth media (e.g., youtube.com, bittorrent sources. eBay, Facebook, spam, etc.) provides ample opportunity for covert information±.
+Services like YouTube, BitTorrent, eBay, Facebook, and spam generate a lot of bandwidth in the internet, which can be used for hiding and carrying information in the Internet traffic.

 Chain

 Hidden data may be split among a set of files, producing a carrier chain, which has the property that all the carriers must be available, unmodified, and processed in the correct order in order to retrieve the hidden data.
 This additional security feature usually is achieved by: